zeromq/chumak/README.md

 License
 --------
-erlangzmq is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+chumak is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-erlangzmq is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+chumak is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with erlangzmq.
+You should have received a copy of the GNU Affero General Public License along with chumak.
 If not, see <http://www.gnu.org/licenses/>

 Commercial License
 ------------------

-If you would like to use _erlangzmq_ without the restrictions of AGPL, please purchase a commercial license [here](http://choven.ca/#/softwaredev).
+If you would like to use _chumak_ without the restrictions of AGPL, please purchase a commercial license [here](http://choven.ca/#/softwaredev).

 Acknowledgements
 ----------------